Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Introduction

 In the absence of anisotropies, localized spins are described by the isotropic Heisenberg model

 where $\vec{S}_i=(S^x_i,S^y_i,S^z_i)$ is the vector of spin operators at site $i$, $g$ is the gyromagnetic ratio, $\mu_B$ is the Bohr magneton, and $B$ is the external field.
-For a system of $L$ spins, the interactions are defined by the $L\times L$ matrix $J_{ij}$.
-For $B=0$ the system has SU(2) invariance and the total spin
+For a system of $L$ spins, the interactions are defined by the $L\times L$ matrix $J_{ij}$, which is best conveyed graphically (see Fig.~\ref{fig:MnLattice}).
+For $B=0$, the system has SU(2) invariance and the total spin

 is a conserved quantity.
 The total magnetization is given by